 Buzzwords or keywords are the primary determining factor in which resumes will reach the next stage of the hiring process and what resumes will land in the black hole.

-Knowing where and how to use these keywords will also determine which resumes are pushed up the pile.
-All of this is done automatically by the software, even before a human sees any resumes.
+Knowing where and how to use these keywords will determine which resumes are pushed up the pile.
+The software does all this automatically, even before a human sees resumes.

 How to Use Resume Keywords

 The biggest mistake you can make is copying and pasting chunks of text from job postings or descriptions directly into your resume.
-Of course, you need to show how your industry and occupation skills relate to those detailed in the job description.
-Don’t use the language of the advertisement verbatim.
+Of course, you must show how your industry and occupation skills relate to those detailed in the job description.
+Don’t use the language of the job advertisement verbatim.
 Not only will this hint at a distinct lack of imagination, but it is copyright infringement.
 It will leave the prospective employer wondering whether you know what is included in your resume.
-The trick is to weave the selected industry keywords into your resume in a natural way.
+The trick is to weave the selected industry keywords into your resume naturally.
 (It may help if you viewed our resume samples)

-Showcase your competence in a particular field by using the correct keywords that highlight your competencies and expertise.
+Use the correct keywords to showcase your competence in a particular field and highlight your competencies and expertise.

-Examples of keywords to use in an executive resume could include strategic business planning and execution, complex change management, fiscal accountability, acquisitions, mergers, client relationship management, global markets, financial planning & analysis, strategic partnerships, internal controls, growth initiatives, and the list goes on.
+Keywords to use in an executive resume could include strategic business planning and execution, complex change management, fiscal accountability, acquisitions, mergers, client relationship management, global markets, financial planning and analysis, strategic partnerships, internal controls, growth initiatives, etc.

 A few examples of keywords to use in an oilfield consultant resume could include safety & regulation compliance, project management, preventative management, quality control management, vertical, directional, and horizontal drilling, production planning, process redesign, resource allocation & administration.

-As you know, there are many job titles in the oil and gas field, as with any industry, so make sure the keywords you incorporate into your resume coincide with your skill set and the position you are seeking.
+As you know, there are many job titles in the oil and gas field, as with any industry, so make sure the keywords you incorporate into your resume coincide with your skill set and the position you seek.

 The Applicant Tracking Systems (ATS) Demands Professionalism

-As you know, seeking a new job position can be a challenge – the competition will be quite serious, and you will be expected to be at your best to secure the job.
-The applicant tracking systems (ATS) software will scrutinize your resume and determine if it is well written enough to earn you an interview.
+As you know, seeking a new job can be challenging.
+The competition will be quite serious, and you will be expected to do your best to secure the job.
+The applicant tracking systems (ATS) software will scrutinize your resume and determine if it is well-written enough to earn an interview.
 For this reason, many savvy job seekers hire my resume writing services.
-As a professional resume writer, I have in-depth experience in properly placing the right keywords in your resume and cover letter.
+As a professional resume writer, I have in-depth experience in adequately placing the right keywords in your resume and cover letter.

 Multiple Places Seach Resumes Using Applicant Tracking Systems (ATS)

-Note that this software not only recommends you to one company, it also puts your resume in front of different hiring professionals at the same time, giving you the leverage of choosing.
+Note that this software not only recommends you to one company but also puts your resume in front of different hiring professionals simultaneously, giving you the leverage of choosing.
 This is excellent because you only need to put in your effort once, and the rest is taken care of for you.

 All you need to do is write a powerful resume with the right keywords and place the document in strategic places like your social networking sites, blogs, websites, job search engines, online job boards, etc.

-The idea is to get your resume into the right venues so that when companies do a random search for your target position, the applicant tracking systems (ATS) software will pick out your name, even in your absence.
+The idea is to get your resume into suitable venues so that when companies randomly search for your target position, the applicant tracking systems (ATS) software will pick out your name, even in your absence.

 Nail the Right Keywords with These Useful Tips

-- When using acronyms, spell out the full titles as well as the abbreviated form.
+• When using acronyms, spell out the full titles and the abbreviated form.

-- Always make sure keywords flow well, making for an interesting read.
-In other words, don’t make it obvious that an abundance of keywords are thrown into the resume; it should look and sound natural.
+• Always make sure keywords flow well, making for an intriguing read.
+In other words, don’t make it obvious that an abundance of keywords is thrown into the resume; it should look and sound natural.

-- Research your industry keywords and use only those relevant to securing the job you desire.
+• Research your industry keywords and use only those relevant to securing your desired job.
 Only include keywords you are familiar with or skilled in.
-For instance, don’t include project coordination if this is something you’ve never done.
+For instance, don’t include project coordination if you’ve never done this.

 Job searching has evolved over the years, making it critical that your resume gets past the applicant tracking system and at the same time stands out when it reaches a human.